 - Data can be very well protected with the EMR.

-- Up to date record maintenance is easier with the use of EMR.
+- Up-to-date record maintenance is easier with the use of EMR.

 Important Information Requirements

-For physicians : Diagnoses and treatments
+Physicians: Diagnoses and treatments

-For patients : Personal information and a full medical history
+Patients: Personal information and a full medical history

-For hospital : Prescription medications and the effect of those treatments
+Hospital: Prescription medications and the effect of those treatments

 - Information should be able to be continuously updated.

-- The data existing in an electronic health record system should be able to be used anonymously for statistical reporting, for purposes of quality improvement, outcome reporting, resource management, and public health communicable disease surveillance
+- The data existing in an electronic health record system should be able to be used anonymously for statistical reporting, for purposes of quality improvement, outcome reporting, resource management, and public health communicable disease surveillance.

-- The ability to exchange records between different electronic health records systems (“interoperability”) wouldhelp develop a network between healthcare deliveries in non-affiliated healthcare facilities.
+- The ability to exchange records between different electronic health records systems ("interoperability") would help develop a network between healthcare deliveries in non-affiliated healthcare facilities.

-In healthcare, interoperability refers to the ability of different information, technology systems and software applications to communicate, to exchange data between them, accurately, effectively, and especially to use the information that has been exchanged.
+In healthcare, interoperability refers to the ability of different information, technology systems, and software applications to communicate, to exchange data between them, accurately, and effectively, and especially to use the information that has been exchanged.Organizations to evaluate standardization proposals

 - CHI (Consolidated Health Informatics Initiative) – recommends nationwide federal adoption of EHR standards in the United States